rpcpool/yellowstone-faithful/README.md

-# Project Yellowstone: Old Faithful
+# :hotsprings: Project Yellowstone: Old Faithful

-Project Yellowstone: Old Faithful is the project to make all of Solana's history accessible, content addressable and available via a variety of means.
+:hotsprings: Project Yellowstone: Old Faithful is the project to make all of Solana's history accessible, content addressable and available via a variety of means.
 The goal of this project is to completely replace the Bigtable dependency for Solana history access with a self-hostable, decentralized history archive that is usable for infrastructure providers, individual Solana users, explorers, indexers, and anyone else in need of historical access.

 This is currently in RFC stage, which means that it is not intended for production use and that there may be breaking changes to the format, the CLI utilities or any other details related to the project.